Szelethus/llvm-project/clang/docs/analyzer/developer-docs/analyzer_frontend.rst

 A *package* is not much more than a single string, used for bundling checkers into logical categories.
 Every checker is a part of a package, and any package can be a *subpackage* of another.
 If package ``builtin`` is a subpackge of ``core``, it's *full name* will be ``core.builtin``, and it's *name* will be ``builtin``.
 Similarly if checker ``X`` is within the package ``Y``, its *full name* is ``Y.X``, and it's *name* is ``X``.

+Checker dependencies
+""""""""""""""""""""

 Checkers can depend on one another.
 If a dependency is disabled, so must be every checker that depends on it.

+Should we imagine checker dependencies as a graph, it would be a directed forest, where the nodes are checkers: each directed tree describes a group of checker's dependencies, a node's parent would be it's dependency, and is ensured to be registered before it's children.

+Currently, we don't allow directed circles within this graph, but it would certainly be a great addition.

 "Builtin" and "plugin" checkers
 """""""""""""""""""""""""""""""